junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest25/SPN-Cursed-lips-whole-novel.md

 start with meta-narrative, reading from Chuck's books: God POV, Dean/Cas pining & lips are all real and known to Metatron, canon-divergent, basically rewrite scenes from canon shows where Dean stares at Cas's lips, naturally transit to S08E21 events

-background Sam bad condition after 2 trials
+background Sam bad condition after two trials

 they find Metatron, ask for help.
 Metatron doesn't care about trials or Heaven/Hell, refuses to help.
 Instead, he's read all spn books by Chuck "Carver Edlund" and intrigued by destiel.
 He tricks Dean into saying he swears on Castiel's name (do you still believe in love, then swear on the person you love the most to prove you still know what love is, Dean's threatened bc desperate to save Sam? want to swear on Sam but Metatron points out he's lying to himself bc that's responsibility), curses Dean's lips just to see a good story, and threatens Dean if he doesn't kiss Cas, Sam dies; if he does, Cas loses his grace/power; and the curse can't be reversed or interfered by angel power, or Dean dies.